2015-2016 Academic Scholarships

 Oxbridge Scholarship - $26,000

 Students entering the Oxbridge Honors Program will receive the Oxbridge Scholarship in the amount of $26,000, as the "academic award" component of their financial aid package.
 The Oxbridge Scholarship replaces any lesser academic award (see below).
 Students receiving the Oxbridge Scholarship are still eligible for additional talent-based and need-based aid.
 The Oxbridge Scholarship is renewable as long as the student is in the program and meets renewal standards.
 Official notification of the Oxbridge Scholarship will be made at the time the student is admitted to the program.
-For more information about the Oxbridge Honors Program, click here.
+For more information about the Oxbridge Honors Program and selection process, click here.

 National Merit Semifinalist Scholarship - $24,000